Ahmad-Shamsfard/food-back/README.md

-Here’s the updated README with the "License" section removed:

----

 # Food Ordering System - Back-End

 This repository contains the back-end implementation for a demo food ordering system.
 It provides a robust API to handle user authentication, menu management, order processing, and more, enabling seamless interaction between the front-end and the server.